 Graduates of the programme can find data-orientated roles within academic institutions, technology, healthcare companies and the finance sector.

-Competitive DST-CSIR MSc bursaries, covering tuition, accommodation and stipend, are made available by the Department of Science and Technology (DST) to qualifying offer holders with a record of excellent academic achievement.
+Competitive DSI-NICIS MSc bursaries, covering tuition, accommodation and stipend, are made available by the Department of Science and Innovation (DSI) to qualifying offer holders with a record of excellent academic achievement.
 Priority for bursaries will be given to South African Citizens and Permanent Residents.

 Please click here for more information.